AyanRuzdan/redrum/CSE325 OPERATING_SYSTEMS_LABORATORY/Notes.md

 > 2. **Cluster**: One or more contiguous sectors.
 > 3. **Volume**: A logical partition on a disk, consisting of one or more clusters and used by a file system to allocate space.

-2. Create a file in your Linux system, in your current user's home directory, named as `file1.txt`.
+### 2. Create a file in your Linux system, in your current user's home directory, named as `file1.txt`.
 Write your name and registration number in the `file1.txt` using `cat` command.
-Now rename the file using mv command, the new name must be `yourRegistrationNumber.txt`.
+Now rename the file using mv command, the new name must be `yourRegistrationNumber.txt`

 Ans.

 ```bash
 ruzdan@Ubuntu:~$ touch file1.txt
 ruzdan@Ubuntu:~$ ls